Giuliano Amato: Biography

 Amato was President of the Italian antitrust authority from November 1994 to December 1997, Minister for Institutional Reforms in Massimo D'Alema's first government from October 1998 to May 1999, and, once again, Treasury Minister in D'Alema's second government from December 1999 to April 2000.
 Amato was nearly nominated for the Presidency of the Republic and was a close contender to replace Michel Camdessus as head of the International Monetary Fund.

-Amato served as Prime Minister again from April 2000 to May 2001.
+Amato served as prime minister again from April 2000 to May 2001.
 He promoted economic competitiveness as well as social protection.
 In addition to economic reforms, he pushed ahead with political and institutional reforms, trying to deal with a weak executive and fragmented legislature.

 In December 2001, European Union leaders at the European Council in Laeken appointed Amato and former Belgian Prime Minister Jean-Luc Dehaene to be Vice Presidents of the Convention on the Future of Europe to assist former French President Valéry Giscard d'Estaing in the drafting of the new European Constitution.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 2002.

 Amato was a Member of the Senate representing the constituency of Grosseto in Tuscany from 2001 to 2006.
 In 2006, he was elected to the Chamber of Deputies for the Olive Tree list, and he was named Minister of the Interior in Romano Prodi's centre-left government.

 Since 2010, he also leads advanced seminar classes at the Master in International Public Affairs of the LUISS School of Government.

 On 12 September 2013, President Giorgio Napolitano appointed Amato as judge on the Constitutional Court of Italy, where he has served since then.
 On 16 September 2020 Amato ran for the position of President of the Constitutional Court, but lost in the second round of voting against Mario Rosario Morelli who obtained nine votes, while Giancarlo Coraggio obtained five and Amato received one.
 He was subsequently made Vice President by Morelli.
 He was confirmed in this position by Coraggio who became president in December 2020.

-Amato is married to Ms Diana Vincenzi, a professor of Family Law at the University of Rome.
+Amato is married to Diana Vincenzi, a professor of Family Law at the University of Rome.
 They have two children, Elisa and Lorenzo, and five grandchildren, Giulia, Marco, Simone, Elena and Irene.
 As of September 2020, Amato is a member of the Italian Aspen Institute.